 When can we expect a T-Case and Crossmember Skid Plate?

-My hope is later this year.
-Possibly at some point in 2021.
+I hope that later this year, possibly at some point in 2021.

 Will RSG plan on Diff Skids, LCA Skids, or Other Products?